Pakistan police arrest radical Islamist party head in Lahore

 Rizvi called on the government to honor what he said was a commitment it made in February to his party to expel the French envoy before April 20 over the publication in France of depictions of Islam’s Prophet.

-The government has said that it only committed to discuss the matter in Parliament.
+The government has said that it only committed to discussing the matter in Parliament.

-Dogar provided no further details about the arrest, which quickly drew condemnation from Rizvi’s supporters.
-They had begun gathering near the party’s main office for a protest, raising fears for violence.
-On Monday, they blocked some roads in Lahore, prompting the government to deploy additional police.
+Dogar provided no further details about the arrest, which quickly drew condemnation from Rizvi’s supporters who began gathering near the party’s main office for a protest.

+The reaction from Rizvi’s supporters was so quick that police in many areas could not clear highways and roads.
+Traffic was disrupted, leaving thousands of people stranded in their vehicles.

+Initially, clashes erupted in Lahore between police and Rizvi’s supporters, who were also rallying on the outskirts of the capital Islamabad, disrupting traffic and inconveniencing residents.

 Rizvi emerged as the leader of the Tehreek-e-Labiak Pakistan party in November after the sudden death of his father, Khadim Hussein Rizvi.

-Rizvi’s supporters have previously held violent rallies in Pakistan to pressure the government not to repeal the country’s controversial blasphemy laws.
+His supporters have previously held violent rallies in Pakistan to pressure the government not to repeal the country’s controversial blasphemy laws.

 The party wants the government to boycott French products and expel the French ambassador under an agreement signed by the government with Rizvi’s party in February.